autocrossblog/autocrossblog_astro/src/content/post/2011/2011-04-02-san-diego-national-tour-practice-day.md

 ---
+tags: [ [ 350z, nissan, setup ] ]
+author: "chris"
 publishDate: 2011-04-02T00:49:20+00:00
+updateDate: 2024-10-09T13:21:54-05:00
+url: "2011/san-diego-national-tour-practice-day"
+excerpt: "Explore Chris Hammondâ€™s autocross journey, from practice runs to suspension tweaks, and his passion for racing and community at AutocrossBlog.com."
 title: "San Diego National Tour Practice Day"
-excerpt: "Explore Chris Hammondâ€™s autocross journey, from practice runs to suspension tweaks, and his passion for racing and community at AutocrossBlog.com."
-author: chris
-url: 'san-diego-national-tour-practice-day'
-tags:  [ 350z, nissan, setup ]
-updateDate: 2024-10-09T13:21:54-05:00
 ---

 Today was a practice day at the San Diego National Tour.
 This morning I took part in the Evolution School advantage program, basically you get a ton of seat time in the morning before the practice course opens up for the rest of the entrants for the National Tour.
 My r-comps were on a truck on the way to the tour, so I ran my street tires for the morning session.
 I also had the car set at full soft (bump/rebound), most definitely not the configuration needed, and my evo instructor Brian let me know.